-Of course, the numbers matter so I’ll get them out of the way right from the start The following two graphs show the Average temperatures of each month along with the average Maximum and the average Minimum.
-One in each flavour of Degree, depending on which you were brought up with.
+Of course, the numbers matter so let’s get them out of the way right from the start The following two graphs show the Average temperatures of each month along with the average Maximum and the average Minimum.
+One in each flavor of Degree, depending on which you were brought up with.

 Winter can be Bitingly cold in New York.
-Ice and Snow can line streets and the air can plunge well into the minus’s However it’s not as cold as most people imagine, Especially in December.
+Ice and Snow can line streets and the air temp can plunge well into the minus’s However it’s not as cold as most people imagine, especially in December.

 Most people’s Winter New York Trips are timed for December so they can see New York all dressed up in its Christmas Finery.
 And for that reason, it’s a Magical time to Visit.
 But one comment you’ll hear over and over when planning is “Ooh It will be COLD at that time of year!”

 Well not really, actually.
-It’s obviously, not going to be warm, although temperatures can and do reach unseasonably warm 16+degC 61+degF.
-But in General, it’s still more Akin to what you would associate with Late Autumn rather than the Depths of winter.
-A coat and a Jumper is all you will need for a full day Exploring, plus a hat, scarf and gloves on windy days.
-We have even enjoyed Central Park deli picnics in December!
+It’s obviously, not going to be warm, although temperatures can and do reach unseasonably warm 16°C+ 61°F+.
+But in general, it’s still more Akin to what you would associate with Late Autumn rather than the Depths of winter.
+A coat and a Jumper are all you will need for a full day of Exploring, plus a hat, scarf, and gloves on windy days.
+We have even enjoyed many Central Park deli picnics in December!

-Only Come January and February does the deep winter cold set in.
+Only Come January and February does the deep winter cold really set in.
 And even then it’s not Arctic conditions.
-Just a Solid biting cold day.
-It’s not like parts of Canada where the Temperature Drop to -10 -20 -30!
+Just a Solid bitingly cold day.
+It’s not like parts of Canada where the Temperature Drops to -10 -20 -30!

 It’s also the Driest Season.
 While it can and does rain any time of the year you can expect a lot of clear dry days in Winter.
 Brilliant for Photography even though the light can be challenging.

 In Spring things start to warm up from the winter cold.
-The sun rising higher in the sky baths the City in glorious sunshine and the Colours begin to pop.
+The sun rises higher in the sky bathing the City in glorious sunshine and the Colours begin to pop as the flowers and blossoms bloom.
 It’s a fabulous time to visit.
 Avoiding both the Summer highs and the Winter Lows.

 March can still register in the Very Cold bracket but as the months pass the temperatures rise.
 By the end of May, summer feels well on its way.